Getting to Know Your Neighborhood: Central Square

 505 Massachusetts Ave.

 James Beard Award–winning chefs Ken Oringer and Jamie Bissonnette (the duo behind popular restaurants Toro and Coppa) teamed up to open this “global tapas” restaurant.
-The menu has cross-cultural influences: Spanish pupusa can be paired with manti, a Turkish meat ravioli, while the branzino is a combination of grilled Mediterranean sea bass, Singaporean BBQ, and banana leaf.
-Be sure to try the restaurant’s Parker House rolls, which are served with whipped mortadella, fried garlic, and chives.
-And don’t forget the sweet stuff: the tasty and whimsical chocolate chip cookie dough dessert, using pasteurized eggs, is served right on the beater, with a side of milk foam, and has been popping up on Instagram feeds since the restaurant opened.
+The menu has cross-cultural influences: Spanish pupusa can be paired with manti, a Turkish meat ravioli; the branzino is a combination of grilled Mediterranean sea bass, Singaporean BBQ, shallots, and sambal.
+Don’t miss the Parker House rolls served with sesame seeds, leek butter, and pimento cheese (optional).
+Complete your meal with the tasty and whimsical cookie dough dessert, which is served right on the beater with a side of milk foam—and has been popping up on Instagram feeds since the restaurant opened.

 The Phoenix Landing